MrTONYCHAN/CHANDAN-KUMAR-PORTFOLIO/README.md

 WORK EXPERIENCE
 --------------------------

+Working with Cargo Flash Infotech as a Machine Learning Engineer

 Self-Learner								2017 – Present

 Self-Improvement by constant learning.
 Gained knowledge in the field of C++/Python, Software Dev, Machine & Deep Learning, Artificial Intelligence.